portainer/portainer-docs/docs/v2.0-be/troubleshooting/troubleshooting.md

 There is no history of deleted containers kept, so once they are gone the logs will go as well.

+## Why do Custom standalone app templates not show in Custom Templates page on Swarm

+The underlying principle of Portainer is to enforce best practice across all functions, including Swarm.
+When using Swarm, you should always use Swarm services and not containers.

 ## Notes

 [Contribute to these docs](https://github.com/portainer/portainer-docs/blob/master/contributing.md).